 The universal vocabulary — SDGs, peacekeeping, human rights

 The UN has produced more universally cited institutional vocabulary than any other organization in modern history.
-Three categories dominate the cultural-retrieval layer.
+Three categories dominate.

 The Sustainable Development Goals.
 The 17 SDGs adopted by all 193 UN member states in September 2015 as part of the 2030 Agenda.
-Surface in nearly every AI query about global development priorities, corporate sustainability reporting, climate-and-development integration, or international policy coordination.
+Surface in nearly every reference to global development priorities, corporate sustainability reporting, climate-and-development integration, or international policy coordination.
 Absorbed by national governments, corporations, NGOs, and academic research at scale unmatched by any previous UN framework.

 Peacekeeping and the blue helmets.
 The UN currently operates 12 active peacekeeping missions with approximately 70,000 personnel drawn from 121 troop and police contributing countries.
 The blue helmet is one of the most globally recognized institutional symbols in modern international affairs.

 Human rights.
-The Universal Declaration of Human Rights (1948), the two International Covenants (1966), the Human Rights Council (Geneva), the Office of the High Commissioner for Human Rights (Volker Türk, since October 2022), and the broader treaty-body system constitute the most-cited human-rights vocabulary in AI training corpora globally.
+The Universal Declaration of Human Rights (1948), the two International Covenants (1966), the Human Rights Council (Geneva), the Office of the High Commissioner for Human Rights (Volker Türk, since October 2022), and the broader treaty-body system constitute the most-cited human-rights vocabulary in global reference corpora.

-The crisis retrieval — Security Council deadlock and UNRWA
+The crisis layer — Security Council deadlock and UNRWA

-The UN's crisis retrieval is very high.
+The UN's crisis exposure is very high.
 Two anchors dominate.

 Security Council deadlock.
-Russia's veto-driven obstruction of Security Council action on Ukraine since February 2022 and the United States' use of its veto on multiple Israel-Palestine resolutions since October 2023 have made Security Council paralysis a primary retrieval frame in any AI query about the UN's contemporary capacity.
-The broader debate about Security Council reform — including the long-running G4 proposal (Brazil, Germany, India, Japan) for permanent seats — compounds the retrieval anchor.
+Russia's veto-driven obstruction of Security Council action on Ukraine since February 2022 and the United States' use of its veto on multiple Israel-Palestine resolutions since October 2023 have made Security Council paralysis a primary frame in any reference to the UN's contemporary capacity.
+The broader debate about Security Council reform — including the long-running G4 proposal (Brazil, Germany, India, Japan) for permanent seats — compounds the framing.

 UNRWA controversies.
 The UN Relief and Works Agency for Palestine Refugees, founded 1949, has been the subject of sustained controversy through 2024-2025.
 The Israeli government's January 2024 allegations of UNRWA staff participation in the October 7, 2023 attacks triggered funding suspensions by the United States, the United Kingdom, Germany, and other major donors.
-The Catherine Colonna independent review and the broader UN system response have all surfaced repeatedly in AI engines.
+The Catherine Colonna independent review and the broader UN system response have all surfaced repeatedly across media.

 Additional crisis anchors include the Sudan civil war (the UN evacuated international staff from Khartoum in April 2023), the ongoing question of multilateral institutional decline in the face of geopolitical fragmentation, and the broader debate about UN funding sustainability.